 We can see that at all dosages the NAD+ levels were elevated within 4 hours.

-One thing we don’t see in the second study is the effect of second dose 24 hours later.
+One thing we don’t see in the second experiment is the effect of second dose 24 hours later.
 The 300mg dose was slower to reach maximum NAD+ levels in the blood, but equal to the 1000mg dose at 24 hours.

 Perhaps the cumulative effect of a second 300 mg dose at 24 hours would show an average NAD+ increase equal to 1,000 mg dose.